Laboratory-based Motion Analysis

 Assessment of physical activity

-Better in - better out.
-This project aims to identify older people with an increased risk of complications after oncological abdominal surgery and to evaluate the effects of preoperative exercise for this patient group.
-ActivPAL accelerometers will be used to monitor physical activity and to provide feedback to the participants in the intervention group regarding their activity levels.
+Better in - better out aims to identify older people with an increased risk of complications after oncological abdominal surgery and to evaluate the effects of preoperative exercise for this patient group.
+In this Elisabeth Rydwik project ActivPAL accelerometers will be used to monitor physical activity and to provide feedback to the participants in the intervention group regarding their activity levels.

 Cooling Therapy of newborns suffering from severe oxygen deficiency is now a clinical routine that has shown to reduce mortality and the level of severe neurological disabilities.
 The goal of Mimmi Eriksson Westblad's project is to carry out a long-term follow-up of motor skills, cognition and quality of life in this patient group and where Actigraph accelerometers are used to map the degree and intensity level of the children's physical activity.